 February marks the 25th anniversary of The King’s Jubilee.
 I dug out a bunch of the old newsletters and other literature today.
 The hand traced logo is from a newsletter I did in marker in 1996 after people complained about the print quality of my printer.
-In 1994, our entire budget was less that $4,000.
+In 1994, our entire annual budget was less that $4,000.
 With that we served over 9,000 meals in Philadelphia, Pottstown and Stowe, and led a Monday Evening Bible Institute, two prison Bible studies, established a Spanish ministry in Graterford Prison; printed an inmate newsletter; established a new homeless ministry in Upper Darby; provided personal care kits via our Project: Lydia program in the Northampton Co.
 Women’s Prison.
 I have never received a salary for this ministry.
 I have basically worked at it pretty much as a full time volunteer.
 I started to write another paragraph about the various ministries we have done or attempted through the years, but decided to do it as a bullet list, instead.
 I’m not sure of all the dates.

 - Wednesday, General population Bible study, Graterford Prison, 1989 – 1996